JamieBort/Portfolio-Website/Revamp2023.md

     - With TalkBack android screen reader:
       - Social media anchors/links are named.
 It just says "link".
     - With android text to speech:

       - Social media anchors/links are not dictated.

     - Text size issues:

-      - When I enlarge the page using Chrome to 200% (as suggested by several online sources), the @media query in the styles file kicks in and displays the mobile version of the header; not the desktop version of the header.
+      - When I enlarge the page on my large monitor using Chrome to 200% and to 150% on my laptop monitor (as suggested by several online sources), the @media query in the styles file kicks in and displays the mobile version of the header; not the desktop version of the header.
+Create a new branch to address this issue.
-      - [text issue(s)to be added]

     - Color issues:

       - [color issue(s)to be added]